There are so many inexpensive ways to make your home a place that you love to come home to.

 Tables can become desks.
 Potting benches can become coffee bars (like mine).
 The sky is absolutely the limit!

 Mirrors visually enlarge a space.
 They open up a room.
 No matter what your mirror may look like, or how badly you hate the frame it’s in, you can freshen the wood or plastic or whatever it’s made out of with paint.
-Or glue sea shells or marbles or whatever suits your fancy onto the frame, and it will look completely different.

 10. Make It Work Where You Live Right Now

 Don’t wait until you get to “that perfect home” while being miserable in the one you now reside in.
 There is so much you can change!

 Start looking on Pinterest or gather clippings from magazines, and make your home one you’re proud to show off.